nicolairobles/request-management-app/README.md

 - onFormSubmit - onFormSubmit
 - getInProgressRequestsAndUpdate - every minute
 10. When accessing the app, you will be asked to authorize.
 If publicly available, Google will show a notice of the app being unverified.
 Click on Advanced and then the link to your app.
+11. Ensure you share the script with anyone with the link.
+In File > Share.

 ## Project Structure